 Write once read many times

-Hadoop distributed filesystem is designed for datasets which are written once and read many times.
+Hadoop distributed filesystem is designed for datasets that are written once and read many times.
 After a file is written to HDFS, it should not be changed.
-This assumption enables high throughput data access and also works well with Map-reduce model.
+This assumption enables high throughput data access and also works well with the Map-reduce model.